lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 as a synonym for "octet".
 Where sizes of semiconductor memory are given, the prefix "kibi" (1024) is combined with "byte" to "kibibyte", abbreviated "KiB", for 1024 bytes {{ISQ-13}}.
+Powers of 10 are given as 10<sup>100</sup> where 100 is the exponent.

 In computing, the term "power" is often used for the concept of "computing power" or "processing power", as in CPU performance.